hisr2024/BhriguWelt/docs/user_guide.md

 - **Navigation:** The homepage anchors every form with clear anchors (horoscope, calendar, matchmaking).
 - **Language toggle:** Use the bilingual toggle in the toolbar to swap copy between English and Hindi without reloading.
 - **Accessibility:** Large tap targets, aria labels, and high-contrast type keep the interface usable on mobile.
+- **Onboarding tutorial:** Start from the homepage banner and follow the guided sequence (Horoscope → Past Life → Future → Relationships).
+Each step shows inline progress and lets you resume later if you leave the page.

 ## Horoscope requests
 1. Open the **Horoscope** panel and enter name, birth date, birth time, and place.